d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 # Technical insights
 If you only wanted to know what ZeroTier is and how it can be used, you can finish reading here.
 From this paragraph on I will only explain the technology behind ZT.

 Whilst working with ZT I barely got in contact with the underlying technology.
 It was so easy and simple to set up that I started wondering about how this software actually works.
-So I decided to take a look under the hood.
+Following my interest I decided to take a look under the hood.
 There is a lot to talk about and I really don't want to bore you out with pesky details, so I try to keep it as short as necessary to understand it.
 I'll focus on the architecture only.
 Also a quick reminder: the following is my understanding of it - I might have gotten something wrong.

 ## P2P Connection
-Since most devices on the internet are somewhere behind a NAT device (e.g. your router), there is no easy way to initiate a direct communication to that device from the outside.
+Since most devices on the internet are somewhere behind a NAT device (e.g. your router), there is no easy way to initiate a direct communication to a device from outside the local network.
 To acheive a direct communication of peers, ZeroTier came up with an interesting solution.
 They divided the connection into two parts:

 - VL1 - p2p component (encryption, direct communication)
 - VL2 - virtual Ethernet component (authorization, access control, network rules)